-If frequent shoulder pain interferes with your ability to work, exercise, or enjoy activities you love, it’s important to get treatment.
+If frequent shoulder pain in Seabrook TX interferes with your ability to work, exercise, or enjoy activities you love, it’s important to get treatment.
 At Gulf Coast Healthcare, advanced chiropractic specialist Mark Hill, DC, and the team boast years of experience diagnosing and treating shoulder pain with integrative, non and minimally invasive measures.
 To make an appointment at the practice in Seabrook, Texas, call the office or click the online booking tool today.

 Shoulder pain refers to any stiffness, swelling, or discomfort that affects one (or both) of your shoulder joints.